mkalms/device-admin/README.md

 * Install Golang 1.18+
 * Install [nvm](https://github.com/nvm-sh/nvm)

+* Activate the appropriate Node version by doing `nvm use $(cat frontend/.nvmrc)` in each terminal window

 ## Develop & test locally

 * Run backend locally: `make run-local backend` -- can be reached at http://localhost:8084/